kfix/calibre_plugin_djvumaker/README.md

 ![GUI menu](/screenshot_menu.png?raw=true)
 ![Job log](/screenshot_job.png?raw=true)

-DjVU files are best for rendering large image-based documents (100+ pg. black-and-white-scaned archive-books) on markup-ebook readers with sub-300MiB memory and sub-2GiB storage capacities.
+DjVU format is ideal for reading large black & white scanned Google Books on E-Readers with >300MB RAM and >2GB flash.
-The community-made Kindle readers kindlepdfviewer & koreader support DjVu files and can deliver noticable speed increase over PDF originals of such documents.
+Big 100+ page books scanned into PDF format usually slow these devices' built-in software to a halt.

-Some massive 1000+ page books can only be read unsplit on these devices in DjVu format.
+To read DJVU files on the Kindle, I suggest koreader/koreader.

 PDF is still better for vector/markup based "ebooks" so this plugin will not try to convert documents it detects having less than 1 raster image per page.